microsoft/bond/doc/src/bond_comm_epoxy_wire.md

 `CONVERSATION_IDS_EXHAUSTED`.
 This will allow the connection to be re-established, resetting the conversation IDs.

-**DESIGN NOTE**: Re-establishing the connection is a simple way to handle conversation ID exhaustion.
+_Design Note_: Re-establishing the connection is a simple way to handle conversation ID exhaustion.
 Rollover schemes are complicated to specify, implement, debug, and test.
 Additionally, a single high-volume endpoint sending 1,000,000,000 conversations per second will be able to use the same